luxueyan/vite-transform-globby-import/README.md

  *
  */
 import * as routes from 'globby!../pages/**/route.ts'
-// will be replaced to
+// will be replaced with
 /*
  * import * as routes0 from '/@/pages/route.ts'
  * import * as routes1 from '/@/pages/demo/route.ts'